Nakola-dev/uhai-link-aid/README.md

 ## 🌟 About the Project

 **UhaiLink** is a modern, AI-driven emergency response platform that bridges the gap between emergencies and professional medical care.
-Whether you're facing a medical emergency or need quick first aid guidance, Uhai Assist Link provides instant, reliable support.
+Whether you're facing a medical emergency or need quick first aid guidance, UhaiLink provides instant, reliable support designed specifically for Kenya's healthcare landscape.

+Built with the understanding that every second counts in an emergency, UhaiLink combines AI-powered medical guidance, secure personal health profiles, and instant access to emergency services—all in one intuitive platform.

-### Why Uhai Assist Link?
+### Why UhaiLink?

 - **Instant AI Guidance**: Get real-time first aid instructions powered by advanced AI models
 - **Personal Medical Profile**: Store vital health information securely in one place